hexpm/specifications/endpoints.md

 ### Registry authentication

 The repository can require authentication for some resources.
 Token authentication with the `Authorization` header as described in the HTTP API should be used.
-Care needs to be taken by clients to *only* send the token to the actual repository, when unofficial mirrors are used authentication must be disabled.
+Care needs to be taken by clients to *only* send the token to the actual repository, when untrusted mirrors are used authentication must be disabled.

 ### Registry v1 signing